zolrath/wemux/README.md

 # Multi-Host Capabilities
 ********************************************************************************

-  wemux supports specifying the joining different wemux sessions via `wemux join
+  wemux supports specifying the joining different wemux servers via `wemux join
-  <session>`.
+  <server>`.
 This allows multiple hosts on the same machine to host their own
-  independent wemux sessions with their own clients.
+  independent wemux servers with their own clients.
 By default this option is disabled.

-  wemux will remember the last session specified to in order to make reconnecting to the same session easy. `wemux help` will output the currently specified session along with the wemux command list.
+  wemux will remember the last server specified to in order to make reconnecting to the same server easy. `wemux help` will output the currently specified server along with the wemux command list.

-  Changing sessions can be enabled by setting `allow_session_change="true"` in `/usr/local/etc/wemux.conf`
+  Changing servers can be enabled by setting `allow_server_change="true"` in `/usr/local/etc/wemux.conf`

-### Joining Different wemux Sessions
+### Joining Different wemux Servers
-  To change the wemux session run `wemux join <session>`.
+  To change the wemux server run `wemux join <server>`.
 The name will be sanitized to contain no spaces or uppercase letters.

     $ wemux join Project X
-    Changed wemux session from 'wemux' to 'project-x'
+    Changed wemux server from 'wemux' to 'project-x'
-    $ wemux start
     $ wemux
     $ wemux stop
     $ wemux reset
-    Changed wemux session from 'project-x' to 'wemux'
+    Changed wemux server from 'project-x' to 'wemux'

-#### wemux join *sessionname*
+#### wemux join *servername*
-  Join wemux session with specified name.
+  Join wemux server with specified name.

     $ wemux join rails
-    Changed wemux session from 'wemux' to 'rails'
+    Changed wemux server from 'wemux' to 'rails'

-#### wemux join *sessionnumber*
+#### wemux join *servernumber*
-  Alternatively, enter the session number displayed next to the session name in `wemux list`.
+  Alternatively, enter the server number displayed next to the server name in `wemux list`.

     $ wemux j 1
-    Changed wemux session from 'rails' to 'project-x'
+    Changed wemux server from 'rails' to 'project-x'

-### Resetting the Session Name
+### Resetting the Server Name
-  In order to easily return to the default session you can run `wemux reset`
+  In order to easily return to the default server you can run `wemux reset`
 #### wemux reset
-  Joins the default wemux session: wemux (or value of default_session_name in wemux.conf)
+  Joins the default wemux server: wemux (or value of default_server_name in wemux.conf)

     $ wemux reset
-    Changed wemux session from 'project-x' to 'wemux'
+    Changed wemux server from 'project-x' to 'wemux'

-### Active Session List
+### Active Server List
-  To list the name of all currently running wemux sessions run `wemux list`
+  To list the name of all currently running wemux servers run `wemux list`
 #### wemux list
-  List all currently active wemux sessions.
+  List all currently active wemux servers.

     $ wemux list
-    Currently active wemux sessions:
+    Currently active wemux servers:
       1. project-x
       2. rails
-      3. wemux    <- current session
+      3. wemux    <- current server

-  `wemux join` and `wemux stop` both accept either the name of a session or the number indicated next to the name in `wemux list`.
+  `wemux join` and `wemux stop` both accept either the name of a server or the number indicated next to the name in `wemux list`.

-  Listing sessions can be disabled by setting `allow_session_list="false"` in `/usr/local/etc/wemux.conf`
+  Listing servers can be disabled by setting `allow_server_list="false"` in `/usr/local/etc/wemux.conf`

 # Configuration